MMV-Lab/im2im-paper/manuscript.md

 ### Overview of the code base

-Overall, the package inherited the boilerplate concept from pytorch-lightning (<https://www.pytorchlightning.ai/>), and was made fully configurable via yaml files supported by pyrallis (<https://github.com/eladrich/pyrallis>), as well as largely employed state-of-the-art DL components from MONAI (<https://monai.io/>).
+Overall, the package inherited the boilerplate concept from pytorch-lightning [@doi:10.5281/zenodo.3828935], and was made fully configurable via yaml files supported by pyrallis [@pyrallis], as well as largely employed state-of-the-art DL components from MONAI [@doi:10.5281/zenodo.4323059].
 The three key parts in the package: `mmv_im2im.models`, `mmv_im2im.data_modules`, and `Trainers`, will be further described below.

 ### Main frameworks for mmv_im2im.models